Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 Iowa Schedule Analysis

-- The Hawkeyes registered their signature win of the season on February 26, when they took down the Indiana Hoosiers, who rank No. 2 in the AP's Top 25, by a score of 86-85.
+- The Hawkeyes' signature win this season came in an 86-85 victory over the No. 2 Indiana Hoosiers on February 26.

-- The Hawkeyes have the fifth-most Quadrant 1 wins in the nation (11).
+- The Hawkeyes have 11 wins against Quadrant 1 opponents, the fifth-most in Division 1.

-- Iowa has tied for the 13th-most Quadrant 2 victories in the country (seven).
+- Iowa has tied for the 20th-most Quadrant 2 wins in the nation (six).

 Iowa 2022-23 Best Wins